roryl/zsx/README.md

 ## Synchronize URL Parameters Across Links

-On link navigation, you can synchronize all links on the page to match particular URL variables of the clicked link.
+On link navigation, you can synchronize all links on the page to match the parameters of the clicked link.
 URL syncrhonization allows you to swap small portions of the page, but ensure all other links on the page match the correct parameters.

 See [`zx-sync-params`](#zx-sync-params)